More audience, more prospects for the business! Who doesn’t want more audiences for their webinars or other virtual events?

-There would be a latency of about ~15-20 seconds between the stream being sent and the stream being received.
+There would be a latency of about ~15-20 seconds between the sent and the received stream.

 Recommended not to take any break for a session that is getting streamed as it will freeze at the last frame of the session.

-If the session got ended by the event host, the live stream will stop immediately.
+If the session got ended by the event host, the live stream would stop immediately.

 To learn more about the Twitter live FAQ, check out the following link: